-Very often, I hear people say that you have to make your end-user’s lives easier to generate a marketing success.
-However paved with good intentions this statement may be, I did ask myself the question whether making users’ live easier is a sustainable marketing argument for the development of a business.
-Here are my thoughts on this subject:
+Is user-friendliness sufficient to drive marketing success?
+Very often, I hear people say that you have to make your end-users’ lives easier to generate marketing success.
+However paved with good intentions this statement may be, I did ask myself the question of whether making users’ lives easier is a sustainable marketing argument for the development of a business.
+Here are my thoughts on this subject.

-However, and however much we regret it, we think it would be wrong to believe that user-friendliness and the quality of a user manuals is a recipe for success.
+However, and however much we regret it, we think it would be wrong to believe that user-friendliness and the quality of a user manual is a recipe for success.